dcarpintero/rag-semantic-search-templates/README.md

 Semantic Search goes beyond traditional keyword matching by understanding the meaning and intent behind search queries - it uses dense vector representations (embeddings) to capture the semantic meaning of both the query and the documents in the knowledge base, allowing it to find relevant information even when the exact keywords do not match.
 When integrated with RAG, Semantic Search serves as an advanced retrieval mechanism that helps the LLM find the most contextually relevant information from a custom knowledge base.

+In this guide we provide practical notebooks and tips to dive into this topic:

+- [rag.llamaindex.nb.ipynb](./rag.llamaindex.nb.ipynb): demonstrates how to implement a basic RAG pipeline with [LlamaIndex](https://www.llamaindex.ai/).
+- [rag.local.nb.ipynb](./rag.local.nb.ipynb): implements a RAG with a local model.

 ## ETL

 The first step when implementing a RAG system with Semantic Search is to prepare a knowledge base.
 This involves collecting and preprocessing documents - these could be web pages, PDFs, internal docs, or any text-based information.